Born: Emma Ann Smith

 It was here that Emma met her husband, Thomas Paterson (1835-1882), a Scottish cabinet-maker.
 The Union faced a challenge common to Boards today: the committee overseeing it, drawn mainly from the aristocracy and middle-classes, was not representative of its working class membership base.
 It is likely that Paterson was the first ‘working man’ to make it onto the council.
 Also involved in the Union was Hodgson Pratt, (1824-1907), later a famed peace campaigner, who became one of Emma’s main supporters.

-In 1872, Emma decided to take a job as secretary of the Women’s Suffrage Association but this did not work out and she only lasted a year.
+In 1872, Emma decided to take a job as secretary of the Women’s Suffrage Association, where she would have worked alongside Agnes Garrett.
+However, this did not work out and she only lasted a year.
 The official reason for her departure was her marriage.
 However, her friend, Francis Pattison revealed after Emma’s death that she had been sacked.
 ‘The ladies complimented me on my zeal,’ Emma apparently told Francis, ‘but they say my bodily presence is weak and my speech contemptible.
 So I must make room for someone who can represent them better.’
 Her speaking skills were no impediment in subsequent years so perhaps it was her background, perceived as working class, that was really the issue.